-Shorooq structures a $22mln credit facility for flooss to fuel consumer finance in Bahrain
+Shorooq structures a $22mln credit facility for Flooss to fuel consumer finance in Bahrain

 MANAMA, BAHRAIN – Flooss, Bahrain’s leading Sharia-compliant digital consumer financing platform, has secured a $22 million credit facility, structured by Shorooq, a leading Abu Dhabi-headquartered investment firm regulated by the FSRA as a Fund Manager.
 This strategic investment is designed to fuel Flooss’s growth and scale its instant, shariah-compliant lending solutions to the region's rapidly growing, digitally active population.

 The credit facility is a significant milestone as the first of its kind in the Kingdom of Bahrain.
-It signals institutional validation of Flooss’s proprietary underwriting model, which has lead to tight credit controls and a portfolio of high quality financing assets.
+It signals institutional validation of Flooss’s proprietary underwriting model, which has led to tight credit controls and a portfolio of high-quality financing assets.
 Flooss has established a strong market leadership, evidenced by its No. 1 ranking in the Bahrain Finance app category and over 500,000 app downloads.
 The company has already issued more than $100 million in financing since its inception.

 "Flooss is a clear category leader, demonstrating that high-velocity growth and exceptional portfolio quality are not mutually exclusive when powered by disciplined underwriting," commented Joe Barron, Principal at Shorooq.
 "Their ability to maintain strict underwriting and credit controls whilst growing volumes in the consumer financing segment validates the sophistication of their scoring model.
 Structuring this facility, the first in Bahrain, demonstrates our commitment to develop institutional-grade funding infrastructure that supports high-growth, regulated FinTechs across the GCC region and paves the way for their expansion into key markets like Saudi Arabia.”